• Skip to primary navigation

 📔 What Are Frankfurters?

-Frankfurters are smoked and seasoned sausages that are named after Frankfurt, the city where the sausages where first created.
+Frankfurters are smoked and seasoned sausages that are named after Frankfurt, the city where the sausages were first created.

-Often called hot dog in the US, or knacks in Europe, these sausages are soft and smoky, and can be used in a variety of dishes.
+Often called hot dogs in the US or knacks in Europe, these sausages are soft and smoky and can be used in various dishes.

 Squeezing tofu to prepare vegan sausages

-A lot of test and trials went into this recipe and I'm so happy to finally share it!
+Many tests and trials went into this recipe, and I’m so happy to share it finally!

-Now that we made this clear, let's start!
+Now that we have made this clear, let’s start!

-First, you want to squeeze the tofu in a nut milk bag to remove the extra moisture.
+First, you want to squeeze the tofu into a nut milk bag to remove the extra moisture.
 Start with firm tofu, not the extra-firm one.

 Tofu, flour, tapioca starch and spices in a food processor